Less but better

 And I am not just talking about design.
 I am talking about everything.

-Whether you’re designing, coding, or managing product scope, make the next smallest improvement.
+Whether you’re designing, coding, defining a product, make the next smallest improvement.
 Then get feedback.
 Do just what you need to do and no more than that.

 Narrow your focus and do it better.

 In Agile, it’s called continuous improvement.

 In reality all this — everything — is design.
 Whether you’re designing a product, a process or even your life, it’s all design.

 Coding up a UI component?
 Just build it and worry about abstraction later.
 Once you’ve learned more about what’s worth abstracting.

 Facilitating and managing the delivery process?
 Add just as much process as you need and no more.
 Ask your team how it went.
 And improve.

 Living life?
 Try and improve something small just 1% per day.

 We get excited by more.
 We get excited by complexity.
 We get excited by the idea that something can be perfect but there is no such thing.